paketo-buildpacks/php/rfcs/0001-restructure.md

   * requires: `php`, `php-fpm`, `nginx` at `launch`

   This buildpack generates `nginx.conf` and sets up a start command (type `web`) to run PHP FPM and Nginx Server.
-Apps need to declare the intention to use nginx in `buildpack.toml`:
+Users need to declare the intention to use nginx.

 * **php-memcached-session-handler**:
   Configures the given memcached service instance as a PHP session